 Duties and taxes will vary between countries based on a wide variety of factors including product value, origin country, trade agreements, and intended use.
 Your customers will cover these costs when your products arrive at their destination, so you should make sure that they’re aware of the possibility of extra fees being added to their shipment.

+This duty and tax calculator can give you a better idea of what the final cost will be for your customers.
 To avoid any unpleasant surprises for your customers, it’s important to include a general warning on your policy page that notifies your customers that any international shipments may be subject to local duties and taxes.

 International shipments can also take time to clear international customs in their destination country.
 Be sure to fill out the proper documentation for your packages so that there aren’t any unnecessary delays for your customers.

 Most major mail carriers have resources to help you navigate customs for international shipping:

 - FedEx Guide to Customs

 - Royal Mail Customs Guide

 - Australia Post Customs Forms and Regulations